-According to Investopedia, a triple net lease (NNN) is a lease agreement on a property whereby the tenant or lessee promises to pay all the expenses of the property including real estate taxes, building insurance, and maintenance.
+According to Investopedia, a triple net lease (NNN) is a lease terms agreement on a property whereby the tenant or lessee promises to pay all the maintenance and repairs of the property including real estate taxes, building insurance, and maintenance costs.

-These payments are in addition to the fees for rent and utilities, and all payments are typically the responsibility of the landlord in the absence of a triple, double, or single net lease.
+These payments are in addition to the fees for rent and utilities, and all payments are typically the responsibility of the landlord within the lease agreements in the absence of a triple, double, or single net lease.

 Before we go any further, let’s briefly touch on the other types of leases.